was successfully added to your cart.

 +--------------------+---------+-------+--------------------+-------------------+------+

-To handle big files (2 or more GB), you must use path as input instead of content.
-This forces the user to load the file directly from the file system instead of loading it to the DataFrame.
+For handling big files (2 GB or more) we need to use the path column as input instead of the content column.
+This forces to load files directly from the file system instead of passing through the DataFrame.

 dicom_to_image = DicomToImageV3() \